networkx/nx-guides/content/algorithms/euler/euler.md

 In this part, we will briefly explain the NetworkX implementation of Euler's algorithm by explaining some of these methods.

 **Note**: NetworkX implementation does not allow graphs with isolated nodes to have Eulerian Path and/or Eulerian Circuit.
-Thus, an Eulerian Path or Eulerian Circuit must visit not only all edges but also all vertices of the graph.
+Thus, an Eulerian Path or Eulerian Circuit must visit not only all edges, but also all vertices of the graph.

 ### 1. Eulerian Circuit Implementation

-Implementation of `is_eulerian` method is quite simple.
+Implementation of the `is_eulerian` method is quite simple.
 In order to have an Euler circuit (i.e. to be Eulerian):
 - A directed graph must be strongly connected and every vertex of it must have equal in degree and out degree.
-- An undirected graph must be connected and it must have no vertices of odd degree.
+- An undirected graph must be connected, and it must have no vertices of odd degree.

 Here is an example: